FACTION BRIEF

 Sahar Koss reportedly left standard routes to run exclusively deep.
 This is the last verifiable detail of Koss's career.

-The Void Market Connection
+The Void Market Symbiosis

 If the Elevator Compact ever moves against the Void Market, they'll have to move against the Guild first.
 800 independent operators with deep-space capable vessels and nothing to lose is not a problem that solves cleanly.